pu2clr/SI4735/examples/SI47XX_KITS/THIAGO_LIMA/README.md

 All sketches in this folder use the "PU2CLR SI4735 Arduino Library" developed by Ricardo.
 All sketches were tested on __ESP32 WROOM-32__, TFT 2.8" 240*320 Touchscreen with an __ILI9341 controller__ and Rotary Encoder with push button.
-For the TFT display the __ESP_eSPI__ Arduino Library is used.
+For the TFT display the __TFT_eSPI__ Arduino Library is used.
 The ILI9341 config file is available here.

-__After installing the ESP_eSPI Arduino Library, copy the files Setup1_ILI9341.h and User_Setup_Select.h to the /Documents/Arduino/libraries/TFT_eSPI folder.
+__After installing the TFT_eSPI Arduino Library, copy the files Setup1_ILI9341.h and User_Setup_Select.h to the /Documents/Arduino/libraries/TFT_eSPI folder.
 If you are using Windows, check where the Arduino stores the installed libraries.__

 Read the documentation available in each ino file.
-The manual controle of the radio is 100% done by the touchscreen and Rotary Encoder.
+The control of the radio is 100% done by the touchscreen and Rotary Encoder.

-### Program features :
+### Sketches features:

 * FM (VHF) support (64–108 MHz)
 * AM (MW) band support (520–1710 kHz)